FMG AGM 2023

 Sinead Horgan

 Sinead trained as a Chartered Accountant and has over 20 years’ consulting and financial services experience.
-Sinead has held senior roles in accounting, private equity and commercial banking across Europe, the Americas, Asia, Australia, and Aotearoa/New Zealand.
-Sinead is a Director and Chair of the Audit & Risk Committees, for Bank of China, Eco central and Trustee and Chair of the Māia Health Foundation.
-She is a Director/Chair of the Audit & Risk Committees of Rakon and Leighs Construction Ltd.
+Sinead has held senior roles in strategy, M&A/private equity and commercial banking across Europe, the Americas, Asia, Australia, and Aotearoa/ New Zealand.
+Sinead is a director as well as chair of audit and risk on several businesses including Bank of China, Eco Central, Leighs Construction, Fuse It and Rakon.
+She is also a trustee of the Māia Health Foundation and Assistance Dogs NZ Trust.

 Sarah Smith